IP050/WowClassicEra-PortalInviter/readme.md

 ## Known Limitations

-- **Cannot fully automate trades or spell casting** due to Blizzard’s security restrictions.
+- **Cannot fully automate trades or spell casting YET** due to Blizzard’s security restrictions.
 The user must click secure action buttons or confirm trades manually.
 - Zone detection uses `/who`, which may be throttled or unavailable for cross-realm players.

 ---